-Studies have shown CBD gummies may be helpful for various purposes, like pain discomfort, stress, and sleep.
+Studies have shown CBD gummies may be helpful for various purposes, like discomfort, tension, and sleep.
 It’s important to know that not every gummy is created equal, and efficacy can change from company to company.
-Since there are currently no over-the-counter (OTC) CBD products approved by the Food and Drug Administration (FDA), it’s important to do your research and make sure you’re buying a quality product and as always consult with a health care specialist before taking CBD.
+Since there are currently no over-the-counter (OTC) CBD products approved by the Food and Drug Administration (FDA), it’s important to do your research and make sure you’re buying a quality product and always consult with a healthcare specialist before taking CBD.

 How to Choose the Right CBD Gummies